Revisiting the Yom Hazikaron Ceremony

 Sketch of the YZ ceremony 2015:

-1. Student (an Aliyah-bound senior) speaks about her experience as a counselor at Camp Moshava when they learned about the boys having been found.
-Spoke about how hard it is to talk about these things, these losses.
+1. Student (an Aliyah-bound senior) speaks about her experience as a counselor at Camp Moshava when they learned that the bodies of the three missing boys had been found (summer of 2014).
+She speaks about how hard it is to talk about these things, these losses.

-2. Watched a video of Israelis standing to attention in response to the siren
+2. Short video of Israelis standing to attention in response to the siren

 3. Student explains that the program will focus on the events of the most recent summer (Gaza war)

-4. Israeli soldier speaks, emotional tenor.
-Mentions the arc of the week.
-Cannot take the state for granted.
-Still need the army.
-Army is necessary to guard your home, your friends, your family.
-Describes living during the second intifada– can’t describe what it’s like for an 18 year old to go out for pizza while her her mother is worried sick.
-Major theme: women in combat.
-Women can do whatever they want.
-Taught her who she can be.
-Told a story about checking an ambulance that had a pregnant woman in labor and explosives..
-Moral code of the IDF.
-Draws a contrast between American Memorial Day (shopping) and Israeli Memorial Day.
-Hope for peace.
-“But until, I will not apologize for defending my country and for my right to live.”
+4. Israeli soldier speaks with an emotional tenor.
+She mentions the arc of the week, that we cannot take the state for granted and that we still need the army “to guard your home, your friends, your family.”
+She describes what it was like for her to be a teenager living during the second intifada– going out for pizza while her mother is worried sick.
+The major theme of her talk is highlighting the empowerment she felt as a woman in combat and the sense of growth she experienced in the army.
+A secondary theme is the moral code of the IDF.
+She tells a heart-wrenching story about checking an ambulance that had a pregnant woman in labor and explosives.15 At the end of her speech, she draws a contrast between American Memorial Day (shopping) and Israeli Memorial Day.
+She concludes with her resolute hope for peace.
+“But until then, I will not apologize for defending my country and for my right to live.”

 5. Israeli student presents about her cousin who died during the war.
-Pictures of his life.
-Emotional stories about his character, his energy, his honesty, his humor.
+Pictures of his life are shown.
+She relates a series of emotional stories about his character, his energy, his honesty, his humor.
 More pictures.
-Sad Israeli music.
+Sad Israeli music plays.

 6. Choir.

 7. Another student presents on Max Steinberg.
+A short film about him is shown.
 “Though he was an American, he was attached to Israel…” “You realize that your life has meaning,” and you don’t have that much time to do it right.. (his brother)

 8. Choir.